 Clinical trials have always been a vital part of the medicine development process in establishing safety and efficacy in humans, as they provide data on the best ways of treating diseases and are required by regulators.

-The UK has made a significant contribution to this, and continues to do so.
-With a high concentration of research-based pharmaceutical and biotechnology companies, leading centres of academic medicine, and a long history of pioneering research, we are one of the leading venues in Europe for running the complex and often multinational studies needed to develop new medicines.
+The UK has made a significant contribution and continues to do so.
+With a high concentration of research-based pharmaceutical and biotechnology companies, leading centres of academic medicine, and a long history of pioneering research, we are one of the leading global locations for running the complex, innovative and often multinational studies needed to develop new medicines.

-In July 2012, the European Commission published a proposed revision to the EU Clinical Trials Directive, converting it into a Regulation and updating some key content, to address the issue of unnecessary complexity.
+In July 2012, the European Commission published a proposed revision to the EU Clinical Trial Directive, converting it into a Regulation and updating some key content, to address the issue of unnecessary complexity.
 Revising the Directive as a Regulation will create a simpler, more efficient and uniform legal and regulatory framework for the authorisation and conduct of clinical trials in Europe.
 The UK government have committed to be aligned to the Clinical Trial Regulation as far as possible, irrespective of the outcome of Brexit.
 There is further information on the Medicines and Healthcare Products Regulatory Agency (MHRA) guidance published in August 2018.
 In January 2019 the MHRA issued a further updated guidance for the regulation of medicines, medical devices and clinical trials in the event that there is no Brexit deal.

 ABPI has engaged at a UK and European level to ensure the Commission’s proposals remained as intended for this legislation, which was approved by the European Parliament and the Council of Europe in early 2014.
-It is expected to be implemented from mid-2016.
 The focus of work has now shifted from the legislative revision to implementation process.

-We work with our member companies, encouraging participation in Government initiatives which enhance the clinical research environment in the UK.
-We host groups with special interest in specific disease areas (e.g. cancer) or innovations (e.g. electronic health research and database use) in order to coordinate industry participation in specific collaborations.
-We provide a neutral forum to share best practice and work with our team of experts in clinical research and medical affairs (the ABPI Clinical Research Expert Network and Medical Expert Network) to represent the UK pharmaceutical industry on research matters by instilling good practice and innovative approaches.
+We work with our member companies and with the UK Government through the Life Sciences Council and subgroups.
+We organise expert networks with special interest in specific disease areas (e.g. cancer) or innovation (e.g. electronic health research and database use) in order to coordinate industry participation in specific collaborations.
+We provide a neutral forum to share best practice and work with our team of experts in clinical research and medical affairs to represent the UK pharmaceutical industry on research matters by instilling good practice and innovative approaches.
 We keep ABPI members informed of regulatory, policy and legislative developments which affect the clinical research environment.